 Locally, Williams debuted with Boston Lyric Opera in the revival of Kurt Weill’s Lost in the Stars, receiving critical acclaim from The New York Times.
-He portrayed nemesis Nick Shadow in the much-heralded production of The Rake’s Progress with Boston’s Opera Laboratory Company at the Massachusetts Institute of Technology.
+He portrayed nemesis Nick Shadow in the much-heralded production of The Rake’s Progress with Boston’s Opera Laboratory Company at Massachusetts Institute of Technology.
 The Boston Globe praised his performance of Figaro in Opera New England’s The Barber of Seville.
 Ron made his debut with Longwood Opera in the title role of Verdi’s Rigoletto.
-With Greater Worcester opera, he has sung Escamillo in Carmen and last summer sang Count Almaviva in Le Nozze di Figaro and will perform the title role in Don Giovanni in June.
+With Greater Worcester opera, he has been seen as Escamillo in Carmen, Count Almaviva in Le Nozze di Figaro and will perform the title role in Don Giovanni in June.

 Mr. Williams was a regional finalist in the San Francisco Opera National Auditions.
 He received the College Foundation Award from the California Music Teachers Association.
 Ron remains passionately interested in arts education for young audiences and has performed at the National Children’s Arts Festival at the John F. Kennedy Center for the Performing Arts in Washington D.C.